-Amit Shah to join Modi cabinet
+Amit Shah to join Modi Cabinet

-BJP President Amit Shah is set to be part of the Narendra Modi-led Union Council of Ministers that will take oath later in the evening.
+BJP President Amit Shah is all set to become a member of the Narendra Modi Cabinet, which will be sworn in on Thursday by President Ram Nath Kovind here at Rashtrapati Bhawan.

-A confirmation on the inclusion of Shah in the Union government came through a tweet by Gujarat BJP chief Jitu Vaghani, who put out a message congratulating the 55-year-old leader.
+The announcement was made by Gujarat BJP chief Jitu Vaghani, who congratulated Shah after meeting him in Delhi.

-This is the first time Shah will be in the Modi government at the Centre.
-Shah has been the Home minister in Gujarat when Modi was the state chief minister.
+"Met our respected leader and guide Amit Shah ji and congratulated him for joining Prime Minister Narendra Modi's Council of Ministers as his strong colleague," Vaghani tweeted.

 (This story has not been edited by Business Standard staff and is auto-generated from a syndicated feed.)